Case Study:

 • Unified hundreds of domains into a single, directory-based domain structure

-• Designed a scalable information architecture to support local, regional, and national content
+• Designed scalable information architecture supporting local, regional, and national content

 • Improved internal linking and navigational clarity across the ecosystem